rauc/rauc/docs/integration.rst

 D-Bus Integration
 -----------------

-The D-Bus interface RAUC provides makes it easy to integrate it into you custom application.
+The D-Bus interface RAUC provides makes it easy to integrate it into your custom application.
 In order to allow sending data, make sure the D-Bus config file ``de.pengutronix.rauc.conf`` from the ``data/`` dir gets installed properly.

 To only start RAUC when required, using D-Bus activation is a smart solution.
-In order to enable D-Bus activation, make sure the D-Bus service file ``de.pengutronix.rauc.service`` from the ``data/`` dir gets installed properly.
+In order to enable D-Bus activation, properly install the D-Bus service file ``de.pengutronix.rauc.service`` from the ``data/`` dir.

 Watchdog Configuration
 ----------------------

-Detecting system hangs during runtime requires to have a watchdog and to have the wathdog configured and handled properly.
+Detecting system hangs during runtime requires to have a watchdog and to have the watchdog configured and handled properly.
 Systemd provides a sophisticated watchdog multiplexing and handling allowing you to configure separate timeouts and handlings for each of your services.